-In the Northern Cancer Alliance we are treating more cancers with our ability to diagnose and manage cancer with new innovations and technological advances.
+In the Northern Cancer Alliance, we are treating more cancers and our ability to diagnose and manage cancer with new innovations and technological advances increases year on year.

 Cancer survival rates are higher than they have ever been before.
 However we cannot continue to transform cancer services to meet the changing needs of our population if we do not have the workforce to implement new treatments, support new ways of working and make a difference to the experience of our patients.